Confirmation 1

 Mass Reflections

 Each individual Mass Reflection will have a due date on it.
-Students must attend Mass or participate online.
+Students must attend Mass.
 Students are required to attend one Stations of the Cross prayer service during Lent.
 Please see Mass Reflection assignment for more details.

 Confirmation Saint Report:

-Students will research the saint they would like to be confirmed in.
+Students will research the saint they would like to be confirmed under.
 "A new name has often signified a drawing closer to God, as with Abram becoming Abraham..."
 (Genesis 17:5) By choosing a saint, you have a representative in Heaven for life.
 When you pray for their intercession, you're asking him/her to pray for you in a special way.
-Due by Feb 2024.
+Due by Feb 2025.

 Service Hour

 Every Confirmation candidate has the responsibility to do at least 12 hours of community service.
 This requirement is a necessary supplement to the weekly formation classes as it allows each student to put into practice, through their actions, the role of Christ as servant.
-Service project are due no later than March 2024.
+Service projects are due no later than March 2025.
 Please see below for more details.

 service project